Knight of the Swan: Origin: a hybrid story?

 The "Swan-Children" appears to have been originally separate from the Godfrey cycle and the Swan Knight story generally.
 French scholar Gaston Paris identifies four groups of variants, which he classifies usually by the name of the mother of the swan children.
 The tale in all variants resemble not only such chivalric romances as The Man of Law's Tale and Emaré, but such fairy tales as The Girl Without Hands.
 It also bears resemblance to the fairy tale The Six Swans, where brothers transformed into birds are rescued by the efforts of their sister.

 Scholarship seems to agree with the possibility of a combination of narratives.
-Geoffrey M. Myers defended that the "swan-children" tale (a narrative of probable Lotharingian origin) is a independent story due to the existence of variants collected from folk tradition, which folklorist Joseph Jacobs considered to be a "well-known Continental folk-tale" (in regards to The Seven Swans (or Ravens)).
+Geoffrey M. Myers defended that the "swan-children" tale (a narrative of probable Lotharingian origin) is an independent story due to the existence of variants collected from folk tradition, which folklorist Joseph Jacobs considered to be a "well-known Continental folk-tale" (in regards to The Seven Swans (or Ravens)).
+In the same vein, Dáithí Ó hÓgáin suggested that the tale already existed in the Middle Ages, developing in the Netherlands and spreading to West Europe.
 Thus, according to Sabine Baring Gould, the swan children tale was added to the Knight of the Swan to provide an explanation for the latter.

 Similarly, French scholar Gédeon Huet, complementing Gaston Paris's study on the tale, argued that Dolopathos reworked two folktales: "The Brothers Transformed into Birds" (future tale type ATU 451) and "The Sisters Jealous of their Cadette" (future type ATU 707).

 German scholar Ernst Tegethoff also claimed that the narrative was a combination of two parts: Genoveva or Calumniated Wife (of possible Germanic origin) and the story of a sister rescuing her brothers from an animal transformation (of possible Celtic origin).

 In the same vein, professor Anne E. Duggan remarked that the narrative seems to be a "hybrid story" that "fused" the theme of the Calumniated Wife, the Knight of the Swan, and the "Germanic fairy tale" about swan-children.
 Dutch folklorist Jurjen van der Kooi was of the same opinion that Johannes "combined" three tales: type ATU 451, the story of the Swan Knight and the marriage between man and a "waterwoman" (which he calls "Melusine motif").